SolarMobil Manipal: SERVe

-SERVe (Solar Electric Road Vehicle) was designed in 2015, making it India's first passenger solar electric vehicle prototype.

-It is a two-seat, four wheel solar electric passenger car.
-The top is covered by a curved solar panel which powers the battery pack; which in turn runs the motor.
-The solar car is capable of a top speed of 65 km/h and has a range of about 250 km.
+SERVe (Solar Electric Road Vehicle) was designed and built in 2015 by a group of approximately 27 students.
+It is a two-seat, four-wheel solar electric passenger car.
+The top is covered by a curved solar panel which powers the battery pack which, in turn, runs the motor.
+The solar car is reportedly capable of a top speed of 60 km/h and has a range of about 150 km.
+It was built with AISI 4130 Chromoly steel chassis.
+The body was made with lightweight glass fibre-reinforced plastic.
+It has an aerodynamic design obtained from the cut section of a tear drop.
+The car's solar panels cover an area of 6m2.

-The key features of the car is that SERVe is, like Freyr-1, it also uses clean and free fuel with zero emissions and zero noise pollution.
-It is built with AISI 4130 Chromoly steel chassis which gives it high strength to weight ratio and GFRP body making it lightweight.
-It has an aerodynamic and aesthetic design obtained from the cut section of a tear drop - the most aerodynamic shape.
-Solar panels are used with a 6m2 area for increased energy generation at 20% efficiency.
-Focus is laid on improved driver ergonomics.

-With SERVe, SolarMobil entered and excelled in various competitions, most notably, being the winner of QuEST Global's annual pan-India innovation contest – QuEST Ingenium 2015.

-Among the shortlisted 10 teams, SolarMobil from Manipal Institute of Technology was adjudged as the winning team.
-Besides an enticing cash prize, SolarMobil team members have been sponsored by Airbus to fly to Europe on a facility tour of its Stade & Bremen facility in Germany.

-SERVe also secured the 3rd Place Prize at CII India Innovation Challenge amongst 1500 entries in 2014.
+With SERVe, SolarMobil entered several competitions, and was the winner of QuEST Global's annual pan-India innovation contest – QuEST Ingenium 2015.
+Among the shortlisted 10 teams, SolarMobil was adjudged as the winning team.
+Besides a cash prize, SolarMobil team members were sponsored by Airbus to fly to Europe on a facility tour of its Stade & Bremen facility in Germany.
+SERVe was also awarded a third-place prize at CII India Innovation Challenge in 2014.